National Zoological Park (United States): American Bison Exhibit

 The zoo opened a new American bison exhibit on August 30, 2014, as part of their 125th-anniversary celebration.
 The exhibit features two female bison, named Lucy and Gally, that were transported to the zoo in 2020 from the American Prairie in northeastern Montana.
 The bison is not on display as of summer 2025.
+In early 2026, plans were unveiled for an Arabian leopard complex that would replace the existing bison exhibit.

 Other animals

 Other animals in the zoo's collection include spectacled bears (near the Amazonia exhibit), black-tailed prairie dogs (near the Claws and Paws Pathway exhibit), Przewalski's horses (near the Small Mammal House), Patagonian maras (near the American Trail), and Bennett's wallabies (also near the Small Mammal House).